 By definition, a hair relaxer is a lotion or cream that makes the hair easier to straighten and manage.
 It reduces the curl by breaking down the hair strand and chemically altering the texture.
-Most women who decide to get their hair relaxed have curls that are unmanageable and in need of taming.
+Most women who decide to get their hair relaxed have curly hair who want it to be stick straight without any frizz.
 The results vary depending on your hair type, but usually a hair relaxer will leave your hair straight for about six to eight weeks.
 Unlike other permanent straightening methods, relaxing your hair will require touch-ups from time to time.
 You can go to a professional stylist, or you can purchase a hair relaxing kit to be used at home.

 What are the benefits of going to a professional?

-While getting your hair relaxed by a professional is expensive, it is really the healthiest option for your hair.
-Putting any sort of chemicals in your hair can be damaging, and it requires careful attention that a professional can give.
+While getting your hair relaxed by a professional is expensive, it is the best option if you decide to relax at all.
+Putting any sort of chemicals in your hair is very damaging, and it requires careful attention that a professional can give.
 First off, a professional can perform a “strand test,” which will test the strength of your hair in order to further assess which type of relaxer is best for you.
 Apart from their years of experience, some professionals actually keep records of what treatments you have had or what procedures other clients had that will help them determine the best type of relaxer for you.

 What are the different types of hair relaxers?